Best Oven Mitts of 2020

-Freedom of hand movement is critical for certain cooking tasks such as pinching the ears of dishes, removing lids, and working with kitchen utensils such as tongs and peels.
+Freedom of hand movement is critical for certain cooking tasks such as pinching the ears of dishes, removing lids, and working with kitchen utensils like tongs and peels.
 As such we donned the mitts and gloves in this review and rated them on ease of executing tasks such as removing the lid of a cast-iron combo cooker, stirring roasted vegetables in a cast iron pan, and gripping the edge of a baking sheet.
 It should be noted that fit plays a large role in dexterity.
 If your thumb and forefinger do not fully seat in the mitt, you will likely have problems — particularly when gripping handles.

 The Semboh barbecue gloves have a real advantage in this analysis as they allow the fingers and thumb to move independently.
-Additionally, the fit of the glove is quite snug while the deyan and cotton layers are relatively thin.
+Additionally, the fit of the glove is quite snug, while the deyan and cotton layers are relatively thin.
 The combination further enhances sensitivity.
 Despite the LoveU. gloves' roomier fit, they too provided precise movement.

 Donning and Doffing

 As for those models with a greater degree of skin coverage, we were quite surprised and impressed with the LoveU.'s performance in this task.
 This glove's exterior is silicone with a raised texture throughout.
-This model wants to lay flat on a countertop and so the grippy texture has maximum contact with the surface it's laying on.
+This model wants to lay flat on a countertop, and so the grippy texture has maximum contact with the surface it's laying on.
 Thus, there is plenty of purchase for working your hand through the wide cuff and down into the fingers of the glove.
 While not quite as easy, the Homemaxs also slides on one-handed with little resistance.
 Many of the other mitts in this review can be donned one-handed when they are hanging from a hook.
 However, this type of use resulted in several hook loops failing during our tests.
 See "Construction and Durability" for more details on this issue.

 Construction and Durability

 There are dozens of oven mitts on the market today, and it can be confusing to suss out which models will best fit your needs.
-To aid you in this process we researched dozens of these products, buying and comparatively testing 26 of the best models.
+To aid you in this process, we researched dozens of these products, buying and comparatively testing 26 of the best models.
 Our analysis reveals which mitts have the best insulation, freedom of movement, fit by hand size, and quality of the construction.
 As a result of this research, you have all the information needed to make an informed decision without spending all day on the computer.
 Bon Appétit!

 — Nick Miley